Sunnahboy/my-blog-app/README.md

 A lightweight blog application built with Express, EJS, and Node.js that allows you to create, edit, and delete posts in a simple, in-memory datastore.

+Live Demo

+🔗 Test the Live Version Here: [https://my-blog-app-ght7.onrender.com]

+Click the link above to try out the blog!
+You can add new posts, edit existing ones, and delete them in real-time.

 ## Overview

 My Blog App demonstrates core web development concepts using Node.js and Express.
 It features: